mattbroph/Charcuterie_Calculator/README.md

 Sausage recipes are calculated based on the weight of the meat in grams.
 For instance, if I have 2000g of pork shoulder - I would add 1.5% salt of the total weight - which means I add 30g of salt.
 The next time I make this recipe I may only have 1555g of pork shoulder - so this time I would only add 23.32g of salt.

 An administrator will have the option to add new recipes, delete or edit old ones.
+The administrator will use the login screen to login, their username and hashed password is stored in the database.
+Their access will be stored in PHP session variables which are the verified on any administrator php file.

 # Home Page
 <img src="https://github.com/mattbroph/Charcuterie_Calculator/blob/main/screenshots/index.png">